INFO: This guide is for Organisation Administrators

 Why use a CSV?

-If you have multiple users to create, then using a CSV can create all the users at the same time, saving you lots of time.
+If you have multiple users to create, then using a CSV can create all the users at once, saving you lots of time.

 Creating users via CSV